-On Mission Street, the temporary emergency transit lanes will be installed in late summer and will be striped only with white paint and “Bus/Taxi Only” stenciling and signage, making them easily reversable.
+On Mission Street, the temporary emergency transit lanes were installed in late summer and were striped only with white paint and “Bus/Taxi Only” stenciling and signage, making them easily reversable.
 No red color is proposed as part of these temporary installations.
 Emergency transit lanes will automatically be removed within 120 days after the emergency order is lifted, unless there is a public process to make a temporary emergency transit lane permanent.

 Outreach and Evaluation